vizeat/storybook-addon-responsive-views/README.md

 ## Responsive views

 Your responsive views will appear beneath your story component, so that you can see how it looks at various sizes.
-To toggle the views on/off, use the checkbox in the 'Responsive Views' panel
+To toggle the views on/off, use the Responsive Views toggle in the Storybook toolbar

 ## Accessing document and window